 Testing for Gonorrhea at Obria is carried out via a urine test.
 If you suspect you have an infection of your mouth, throat, or anus, we can refer you to a low cost clinic.
 Pregnant women with Gonorrhea can pass the infection to their children during childbirth.
 This can cause blindness, joint infection or a life-threatening blood infection in the baby.
 Treatment for Gonorrhea as soon as it is detected in pregnant women will reduce the risk of these complications.
 An effective means to avoid contracting Gonorrhea is to exercise abstinence or to engage in a long-term, mutually monogamous relationship with a partner that has tested negative for STDs.
 Transmission of Gonorrhea cannot be prevented by washing the skin of the genitals, urinating, and/or douching after sex.
 Any unusual discharge, sore, or rash on your skin, particularly in the groin area, should be a signal to stop all sexual activity and visit a doctor immediately.

-Information about Gonorrhea and the symptoms of Gonorrhea can also be found at an Obria near you.
+Education about Gonorrhea and the symptoms of Gonorrhea can also be found at an Obria near you.
 The symptoms of Gonorrhea should never be taken lightly because of the effects it can have on your health.
 If you believe you are experiencing the early signs or symptoms of Gonorrhea, you should seek testing for sexually transmitted diseases at an Obria clinic.
-To learn more information about Gonorrhea or about treatment for Gonorrhea, please call or schedule an appointment with an Obria Medical Clinic.
+For further education about Gonorrhea or about treatment for Gonorrhea, please call or schedule an appointment with an Obria Medical Clinic.

 CDC Gonorrhea Information: http://www.cdc.gov/std/Gonorrhea/STDFact-gonorrhea.htm